 When you get involved in student activities you’ll acquire the resume-building skills in teamwork and leadership that employers and transfer colleges are looking for.
 In addition to clubs, you’ll find many opportunities through the Student Government Association (Student Senate), Program Board (which plans events on campus), The Chronicle (student newspaper), Lancer Radio, Campus Leaders for Community Service and Phi Theta Kappa (honors society).
 See our list of active Clubs and Organizations.

 Want to make a big difference at CLC and represent the interests of your fellow students?
-Get involved in SGA as a student senator.
+Get involved with the Student Government Association (SGA) as a student senator.
 You’ll have the opportunity to share your ideas, concerns and feedback with other organizations, offices and departments at the college.
-To learn more , contact email@example.com or call (847) 543-2295.
-To apply for a senator position, visit the SGA webpage.
+To learn more or apply for a senator position, visit the SGA webpage.

 “I rediscovered my love of chemistry at CLC.
 My professor was such a great teacher and passionate about chemistry that it was easy to go to class and learn.”